RaveTek/RaveTek/README.md

+Eagler 1.14 Is In Debug Stage!
 Hello!
 We Are The Creators Of Ravencraft!
-Klockcraft 1.9.3 Is done!
-I have not tested it yet, but i will, and wehn i do, i will see if there are any errrors and fix it.
+Eaglercraft 1.14 Is Done!
+I will see if there are any errrors and fix it.
 Check out the launcher at: https://ravetek.github.io/ravelauncher/

 The Current Versions Being Worked On Are: